Neitex/dzennik_BFG/README.md

 Honestly, I don't know, how to build this.
 I just open Android Studio and run it.
 It seems like you need to sync gradle dependencies before building (*honestly, i don't know, and I'm sorry.
 I'm just starting my Kotlin developer future.
 If you know, how to properly make this section, then, please, tell me :) *)

 # Note
-I've got those APIs from capturing calls from original Dzennik app.
+I've got those APIs from capturing calls from original Dzennik (Дзённiк) app.
 It doesn't break their ToS, but, you are responsible for your account at schools.by anyway.

 # License
 Licensed under GPLv3.
 See LICENSE file.